A Parallel Linear-Constraint Active Set Method: Introduction

-The algorithms iterate through intersections of the surface planes of the polyhedron, each successive affine space being a sub-space of the previous one, garnering information computed during the previous iteration.
-In the convex case, the process terminates when the optimal point over the entire set of inequalities is found.
-In the non convex case, the method terminates when all the faces have been checked.
-The methods recognize when no optimal point exists, either because the feasible space is empty, or the function has no optimal point in a non empty feasible space.
+For a simple brute force approach to the three problems facing standard interior point methods, \cite{NaiveProjection} presents a progenitor to Algorithm \ref{algo:opt}, in finding the projection, $\Pi_P(y)$, of a point, $y\in \mathbb R^n$, onto a convex polyhedron, $P\subset \mathbb R^n$.
+Their algorithm first checks if $y \in P$, and if it is not, considers each subset of $P$'s defining inequality constraints, as equality constraints.
+Projections onto these sets of equality constraints are easily found.
+A filter removes the affine projections that are outside $P$, and of those that remain, the closest to $y$ is $\Pi_P(y)$.

+In expanding from polyhedral projections in $\mathbb R^n$ to a generic convex objective function in a Hilbert space, our algorithm makes use of a black-box linear-equality constrained convex minimization method for our objective function $\func{f}{\Hilb}{\mathbb R}$.
+Textbooks and papers on unconstrained minimization in Hilbert spaces are now ubiquitous, \cite{bauschke2011convex, balakrishnan2012introduction, debnath2005introduction} provide examples.
+Recently \cite{gasnikov2017convex} and \cite{okelo2019convex} presented unconstrained minimization methods atop the plethora of preceding research.
+Given a set of linear-equality constraints, Boyd et al. \cite{boyd2004convex}, suggests eliminating the linear equality constraints with a change in variable, reducing the problem to unconstrained minimization in fewer dimensions.
+Reliance on our black-box method is well-founded.

+Unconstrained convex functions can often be optimized quickly.
+Some functions, like projection functions can be optimized in $O(n^3)$ operations over an affine space in $\mathbb R^n$, Plesnik \cite{asProj}.
+Note that there is no $\epsilon >0$ term in the complexity.

+Our algorithm employs a test that, together with the black box method, reviews a set of linear inequality constraints, $L$.
+The test passes $L$ only if the black-box method optimal point is the optimal point over all $L$.
+Necessary criteria often allow for the test to fast fail $L$ without using the black-box method, instead looking back at previous applications of the test on subsets of $L$ that have one less inequality than $L$.
+This fast fail, as a function of the number of dimensions, has quadratic sequential complexity, and can be completely multi-threaded down to constant complexity.
+When the test doesn't fast fail, it resorts to calling the black-box method on the inequality turned equality constraints in $L$.
+In both cases the test generates the optimal point of $f$ over $L$.

+Applying the test repeatedly and in parallel over growing sets of inequality constraints yields Algorithm \ref{algo:opt}, which returns $\aMin {L}$.

+Unlike \cite{NaiveProjection}, which computes projections on all faces of a polyhedron to determine the optimal point, Algorithm \ref{algo:opt} ceases its search as soon as the face containing the optimal point is reviewed.

-Important properties of the underlying unconstrained minimization method employed are preserved.
-When $\aMin \Hilb$ finds an exact answer without the need for an iteration arriving within an $\epsilon$ distance of the optimizer, so too do the methods presented here.
-This is the case with orthogonal projections onto a finite dimensional affine space.
-This is due to the fact that our method does not utilize an iterative minimization sequence.
+Our algorithm does not use an iterative minimization sequence and therefore preserves valuable properties of the underlying unconstrained minimization method.
+When $\aMin \Hilb$ finds an exact answer without the need for an iteration arriving within an $\epsilon$ distance of the optimal point, so too does our algorithm.